GPII/universal/documentation/MatchMakerFramework.md

 ### Return payload

-The return payload from at call to `/match` should be in the below form:
+The return payload from at call to `/match` should be in the following format:

 ```
 {